ArctosDB/arctos/.github/ISSUE_TEMPLATE/code-table-request.md

 _**Proposed Definition**: Clear, complete, non-collection-type-specific **functional** definition of the value.
 Avoid discipline-specific terminology if possible, include parenthetically if unavoidable._

+_**Attribute data type** If the request is for an attribute, what values will be allowed? free-text, categorical, or number+units depending upon the attribute (TBA)

+_**Attribute controlled values** If the values are categorical (to be controlled by a code table), add a link to the appropriate code table.
+If a new table or set of values is needed, please elaborate.

+_**Attribute units** If numberical values should be accompanied by units, provide a link to the appropriate units table.

 _**Context**: Describe why this new value is necessary and existing values are not._